itsthestranger/omni-virtual-f1-prototype/README.md

 <br></br>
 The USD Scenes Folder contains 2 Scenes.
 One scene ("RB6_RedBullRing_Driving.usd"), where the racecar can be driven around the track and another scene ("RB6_RedBullRing_Animation_with_Cams.usda") holding the animation of the racecar driving around the track.
 <br></br>
 The UnrealEngineAssets folder containes 2 options to test the USD-Property readout in Unreal Engine.
-Option 1 provides a Unreal Engine Project, which can be opened and tested right away and Option 2 provides all neeed files to modify an existing Unreal Engine Project.
+Option 1 provides a Unreal Engine Project, which can be opened and tested right away and Option 2 provides all needed files to modify an existing Unreal Engine Project.

 <h2>Tech Requirements</h2>